nvim-neorg/neorg/README.md

 **TL;DR**: check out the roadmap.
 Also, all we need is just a little more time, sorry about that :)

 # Consult The Wiki!
-The entire structure of neorg's core can be a bit complex, so it's definitely worth your time to read the docs!
-For now you can take a look at them [here](docs/README.md), but in the future the actual github wiki will be available.
+You can take a look at all the explanations in the [official GitHub wiki](https://github.com/vhyrro/neorg)!

 # Contributing
 I really looove contributions!
 That's what this whole project is about - it's a really big plugin, so any help is appreciated :heart:.
 Don't know what to implement?
 Don't worry, a [roadmap](/docs/ROADMAP.md) is available.
 The projects are pretty big there, so if you're truly stuck then you can always ask me personally!